Conferences and industry events are a rich ground for developing great business relationships… or are they?

 But I’m not going to go as far as saying “networking is a waste of time”.
 It isn’t – as long as you have a good action plan for squeezing the most value out of each event that you go to.

-Here’s how to create your plan for the next event you’re planning to attend, and make conferences a part of your B2B sales strategy.
+Here’s how to create your plan for the next event you’re planning to attend, benefitting from conference best practices, and make conferences a part of your B2B sales strategy.